Bearded Flat Sedge

 Sedge family (Cyperaceae)

 Cultivation: The preference is full or partial sun and wet to moist conditions; this sedge grows in different kinds of soil, including those that are sandy, thin and rocky, or mucky.
-It dislikes competition from taller plants.
+This flatsedge dislikes competition from taller plants.
+Because of its C4 metabolism, most growth and development occurs during the summer, rather than the spring.

-Range & Habitat: Bearded Flat Sedge occurs occasionally in central and northern Illinois, while in the southern part of the state it is less common.
-While this sedge is widely distributed, its populations tend to be scattered and local.
-Bearded Flat Sedge also occurs in Eurasia and South America.
+Range & Habitat: The native Bearded Flatsedge occurs occasionally in central and NE Illinois, while in the southern and NW sections of the state it is less common (see Distribution Map).
+While this flatsedge is widely distributed, its populations tend to be scattered and local.
+Bearded Flatsedge also occurs in Eurasia and South America.
 Habitats include low-lying areas along rivers and ponds, prairie swales and sedge meadows, seeps, swampy woodlands, depressions in sandstone glades, crevices of sandstone cliffs, moist fields, and cracks along sidewalks and parking lots.
-This sedge typically occurs in wet areas with low vegetation, although it adapts as well to dry rocky areas (whether natural or artificial) where there are pockets of moisture.
-One reason that this sedge can adapt to such dry habitats is its C4 metabolism – this is the same metabolic pathway that enables warm-season prairie grasses to survive Illinois' hot dry summers!
+This flatsedge typically occurs in wet areas with low vegetation, although it adapts as well to dry rocky areas (whether natural or artificial) where there are pockets of moisture.
+This flatsedge colonizes primarily disturbed areas where there is adequate light and sparse ground vegetation.

-Photographic Location: This little sedge was growing abundantly in the cracks between a sidewalk and parking lot in Champaign, Illinois.
+Photographic Location: This little flatsedge was growing abundantly in the cracks between a sidewalk and parking lot in Champaign, Illinois.

-Comments: Bearded Flat Sedge is easy to identify because its floral scales have strongly recurved tips.
+Comments: Bearded Flatsedge (Cyperus squarrosus) is easy to identify because its floral scales have strongly recurved tips.
 As a result, the spikelets have an odd saw-toothed appearance along their margins.
 The foliage and spikelets of young plants have a fresh spring-time appearance that is unusual for anything that grows during the middle of summer.
-Other Cyperus spp.
-(Flat Sedges) tend to be larger plants that produce their heads of spikelets on stalks; their floral scales lack recurved tips and these scales are usually some shade of yellow, red, or brownish purple during the blooming period.
-The floral scales of Bearded Flat Sedge are light green until after the blooming period is over, then they become light brown.
-Other scientific names that have been assigned to this species include Cyperus aristatus and Cyperus inflexus.
+Other flatsedges (Cyperus spp.) tend to be larger plants that produce their heads of spikelets on stalks and their floral scales lack strongly recurved tips.
+The floral scales of these other species are often some shade of yellow, red, or brownish purple during the blooming period.
+In contrast, the floral scales of Bearded Flatsedge are light green until after the blooming period is over, then they become light brown.
+Other scientific names that have been assigned to this species in the past include Cyperus aristatus and Cyperus inflexus.

 Return